Keystone Financial Services Purchases Shares of 8,570 CarMax, Inc. (NYSE:KMX)

 Keystone Financial Services purchased a new stake in shares of CarMax, Inc. (NYSE:KMX – Get Rating) in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor purchased 8,570 shares of the company’s stock, valued at approximately $795,000.
 CarMax accounts for approximately 0.5% of Keystone Financial Services’ holdings, making the stock its 25th largest holding.

-Several other institutional investors have also added to or reduced their stakes in the company.
-TD Asset Management Inc. boosted its position in CarMax by 6.1% during the 1st quarter.
-TD Asset Management Inc. now owns 58,622 shares of the company’s stock valued at $5,656,000 after buying an additional 3,352 shares during the period.
+Several other institutional investors have also added to or reduced their stakes in KMX.
+TD Asset Management Inc. lifted its position in shares of CarMax by 6.1% in the 1st quarter.
+TD Asset Management Inc. now owns 58,622 shares of the company’s stock worth $5,656,000 after purchasing an additional 3,352 shares during the period.
 San Luis Wealth Advisors LLC purchased a new stake in shares of CarMax in the 1st quarter worth about $794,000.
 WD Rutherford LLC purchased a new stake in shares of CarMax in the 1st quarter worth about $26,000.
 Aaron Wealth Advisors LLC purchased a new stake in shares of CarMax in the 1st quarter worth about $113,000.
 Finally, Ascent Group LLC lifted its position in shares of CarMax by 23.7% in the 1st quarter.
 Ascent Group LLC now owns 5,404 shares of the company’s stock worth $521,000 after purchasing an additional 1,035 shares during the period.
 Hedge funds and other institutional investors own 96.10% of the company’s stock.

 Wall Street Analyst Weigh In

 KMX has been the subject of several research analyst reports.
-Royal Bank of Canada raised their target price on shares of CarMax from $104.00 to $108.00 and gave the stock an “outperform” rating in a research report on Monday, June 27th.
 Wedbush raised their target price on shares of CarMax from $90.00 to $105.00 and gave the stock a “neutral” rating in a research report on Monday, June 27th.
-Needham & Company LLC initiated coverage on shares of CarMax in a research report on Monday, May 2nd.
-They issued a “hold” rating for the company.
-JPMorgan Chase & Co. dropped their target price on shares of CarMax from $110.00 to $105.00 in a research report on Tuesday, June 7th.
-Finally, Morgan Stanley dropped their price objective on shares of CarMax from $140.00 to $124.00 and set an “overweight” rating on the stock in a research note on Thursday, July 14th.
+JPMorgan Chase & Co. decreased their price target on shares of CarMax from $110.00 to $105.00 in a research note on Tuesday, June 7th.
+Royal Bank of Canada boosted their price objective on shares of CarMax from $104.00 to $108.00 and gave the stock an “outperform” rating in a research note on Monday, June 27th.
+Morgan Stanley decreased their target price on shares of CarMax from $140.00 to $124.00 and set an “overweight” rating for the company in a research note on Thursday, July 14th.
+Finally, Needham & Company LLC initiated coverage on shares of CarMax in a report on Monday, May 2nd.
+They set a “hold” rating for the company.
 One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the company has an average rating of “Hold” and an average target price of $126.89.

 CarMax Stock Down 4.6 %

 CarMax (NYSE:KMX – Get Rating) last released its quarterly earnings data on Friday, June 24th.
 The company reported $1.56 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.51 by $0.05.
 The business had revenue of $9.31 billion for the quarter, compared to analysts’ expectations of $9.38 billion.
 CarMax had a return on equity of 18.40% and a net margin of 2.88%.
 During the same period in the prior year, the firm posted $2.63 EPS.
-On average, sell-side analysts forecast that CarMax, Inc. will post 5.72 EPS for the current year.
+On average, equities research analysts forecast that CarMax, Inc. will post 5.72 earnings per share for the current fiscal year.

 Insider Activity at CarMax